Skip to main content

 Troubleshooting

-Cause: Monitoring credentials are incorrect or the user lacks the External Stats Reader role.
+Cause: The monitoring credentials are wrong, or the user lacks the external_stats_reader role.

 Fix: